Types of surgery for neuroendocrine cancer

 Your surgeon may also remove the lymph nodes around the pancreas.
 The lymph nodes drain away fluid, waste products and damaged cells, and contain cells that fight infection.
 They are often the first place where cancers spread to.

-The gut includes the:
+The digestive system includes the:

 • stomach